qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For vector and raster files, QGIS relies on GDAL/OGR library.
+For vector and raster files, QGIS relies on the GDAL/OGR library.
 It means
 that nearly any file format that can be opened by GDAL or OGR can be
 directly opened in QGIS.
 Until now, some file extensions were not added in the GDAL or OGR